anthdclz/aries-vue-challenge-anthdclz/README.md

 -   This options strategy page shows the line chart for each of the options input.
 -   Initial input data comes from the mock `sampleData`.
+-   Green line charts signify a bullish to neutral bias.
+-   Red line charts signify a bearish to neutral bias.
+-   Max Loss is calculated for going long.
+Profit is essentially unlimited.
+-   Max Profit is calculated for going short.
+Loss is essentially unlimited.
+-   Break even price is calculated for the underlying stock.
 -   Click "Edit this option" to modify the line chart.

 ## Setup